How to get emergency contraception

 The contraceptive coil is another form of emergency contraception that can be used after unprotected sex.
 Visit your doctor as soon as possible after you have had unprotected sex to ask for a coil to be fitted if it is suitable for you.
 Coils can be effective as a form of emergency contraception if they are fitted within 5 days of having unprotected sex.

-Both the morning after pill and the coil are hormonal contraceptives which work by making it more difficult for any sperm to reach an egg and making the lining of the womb unsuitable for a fertilised egg to implant.
+Both the morning after pill and the coil are hormonal contraceptives which work by making it more difficult for any sperm to reach an egg.
+They make the lining of the womb unsuitable for a fertilised egg to implant.
 The morning after pill may also prevent ovulation, meaning that there is no egg present for a sperm to fertilise and cause a pregnancy.

-If a condom breaks during sex, the most important thing to do is to act as quickly as possible to get the morning after pill, or make an appointment with your doctor to ask about having a coil fitted.
+If a condom breaks during sex, it is important to act as quickly as possible to get the morning after pill, or make an appointment with your doctor to ask about having a coil fitted.